Many Parents Have Had Success By Healing Autism Naturally

 Autism is considered to be a disorder of brain development.
-Diagnosis of autism assumes brain damage, yet do diagnostic imagage is performed.
+Diagnosis of autism assumes brain damage, yet no diagnostic imaging is performed.
 Although diagnostic imaging is not routinely used in the diagnosis of ASD, research shows that people with ASD tend to have higher levels of brain inflammation compared to neurotypical people.

 Despite the links between brain inflammation and autism, inflammation is rarely discussed in the treatment of autism.
 In my experience, when talking about the brain of a child on the spectrum, the brain differences are thought to be permanent structural differences from birth.
 In other words, the brain developed differently before the child was born.
 The structural differences may be there is some people with Autism, but it's wrong to assume that it's the case for everyone.
 It's my view that most of the children being diagnosed with ASD today do not have permanent structural defects in the brain.

 Assumptions that aren't true, can significantly impact outcomes negatively.
 If the major cause of Autism today is inflammation, we should be addressing it.
 If we are going to assume anything, why not assume that inflammation is a major cause of Autism, rather than assuming permanent structural changes in the brain from birth.
 If we don't want to assume, we can confirm with testing.
 Why aren't we testing for inflammation if it's so heavily correlated with autism?